- To understand different learning styles and training techniques that will enhance the learning process

 End of course ILM Assessment: each delegate will be required to do a two-part Assessment – a written Assessment (to be completed in 45 minutes), and a Training Simulation (to be delivered in 15 minutes).
 Delegates must achieve a 50% pass mark in the Assessment and the Training Simulation to receive an ILM Certificate.

-Total Investment: AED 6,900/- + VAT (applicable as of 1st January 2018), which includes - ILM Registration, Training Materials, Lunch and Refreshments.
+Total Investment: AED 6,900/- + VAT, which includes - ILM Registration, Training Materials, Lunch and Refreshments.
 Discount available for multiple bookings.